 This post is part of the Decoding Rohail series.

 I came across this quote from the book “Essentialism” by Greg McKeown earlier this year which very nicely encapsulates some of the learnings and insights I’ve had over the period since COVID.
-The quote goes like this:
+The quote goes something like this:

 Space to think, time to look and listen, permission to play, wisdom to sleep and the discipline to apply highly selective criteria to the choices we make